 Analytics tools track and analyze website and campaign performance—such as traffic to a page or conversion rates—to provide actionable insights into user behavior and marketing effectiveness.
 Examples include Mixpanel and Adobe Analytics.

 AI and machine learning are increasingly used as part of an effective digital marketing strategy to enhance personalization, predict user behavior, and automate routine digital marketing tasks.
-Tools like IBM watsonx™ Assistant help organizations create conversational AI platforms.
+Tools such as IBM watsonx™ Assistant help organizations create conversational AI chatbots.

 An effective digital marketing strategy can dramatically increase conversions, generate new leads, and facilitate enduring customer relationships.
 Some of the benefits of digital marketing include: